jquery/learn.jquery.com/content/javascript-101/conditional-code.md

 ---
-chapter : "js101"
+chapter :     js101
-section:  "3"
+section:      3
-title:    "Conditional Code"
+title:        Conditional Code
+attribution:  jQuery Fundamentals
 ---

 Sometimes you only want to run a block of code under certain conditions.
 Flow control — via if and else blocks — lets you run code only under certain conditions.